qiqi-lu/kernel-learning-deconvolution/README.md

 # Kernel Learning Deconvolution (KLD)

-This repsitory consists of the python codes for the paper "**Kernel learning enables fluorescence microscopic image deconvolution with enhanced performance and speed**"
+This repository consists of the python codes for the paper "**Kernel learning enables fluorescence microscopic image deconvolution with enhanced performance and speed**"

 ## Introduction
 KLD is an algorithm for fluorescence microscopic image deconvolution.